- Submit application online to the UNCG Graduate School, or

 - biochemistry (upper level course, requiring one semester of organic chemistry as a prerequisite)

-- All prerequisite courses must be completed by time of acceptance in late April
+- All prerequisite courses must be completed by time of enrollment

 - Two of the three required prerequisite courses must be completed or in progress by the application deadline